 Beginner and Novice dancers with experience.
 They are expected to know: Highland Fling, Sword Dance and Scottish Lilt.
 These dancers learn: Seann Truibhas, Strathspey and Highland Reel, Half Tulloch and Flora MacDonald's Fancy.

 Beginners become Novices when they earn six stamps at competitions.
 Novices become Intermediate when they earn six stamps at competitions.

 Premiers compete at the highest level and learn all dances, including championship steps which change every year.
 These dancers know these additional dances: Strathspey and Highland Reel and Half Tulloch, Full Reel of Tulloch, Blue Bonnets Over the Border, Village Maid, Scotch Measure (Twasome), and Earl of Erroll.

-New and continuing adult dancers with some, little or no experience.
+Recreational class for new and continuing dancers with some, little or no experience.